Clarity-Digital-Twin/brain-go-brrr/TUEV_FPZ_DISCREPANCY.md

 - **LOCAL COPY IN OUR REPO**: `reference_repos/EEGPT/`
 - **Key files to check IN OUR REPO**:
   1. `reference_repos/EEGPT/downstream_tueg/dataset_maker/make_TUEV.py`
-     - Line 14-15: Channel list has NO FPZ (only 23 channels)
+     - Search for `chOrder_standard`: Channel list has NO FPZ (only 23 channels)
   2. `reference_repos/EEGPT/downstream_tueg/Modules/models/EEGPT_mcae_finetune_change_tuev.py`
-     - Line 27: Model expects FPZ in channel dict
+     - Search for `CHANNEL_DICT`: Full channel dictionary includes FPZ
-     - Line 698: Conv2dWithConstraint maps 23→20 channels
+     - Search for `self.chan_conv`: Conv2dWithConstraint maps input channels to model's 20
+     - Note: Model uses `use_channels_names` to select which 20 from the larger CHANNEL_DICT

 #### 📚 EEGPT Paper Analysis (ALSO IN OUR REPO!)
 - **Markdown version**: `literature/markdown/EEGPT/EEGPT.md`